warlock2k/ReinforcementLearning/README.md

 # ReinforcementLearning

-This is space where I document all my learnings from the topic Reinforcement Learning.
+Here I document all my learnings about the topic Reinforcement Learning.

 ## multiarmedbandit.m